LEEJEHEON/LEEJEHEON/README.md

 ### Hi there 👋

 My name is jeheonlee.
-I have a job related to the database, and I am studying about the database.
+I have a job related to the database, and I am studying about the Database and Java.

 ----------------